janny2967/Amazon-Product-Data-Analysis/README.md

 # Amazon-Product-Data-Analysis
-This project analyzes a dataset of Amazon-listed products using Microsoft Excel.
-It showcases how Excel pivot tables, calculated columns, charts, and dashboards can generate valuable business insights around product ratings, pricing, discounts, and customer reviews.

 # 📦 Amazon Product Data Analysis – Excel Dashboard Project

 This project analyzes a dataset of Amazon-listed products using Microsoft Excel.
 It showcases how Excel pivot tables, calculated columns, charts, and dashboards can generate valuable business insights around product ratings, pricing, discounts, and customer reviews.